 What can you save on while traveling?

-Summary of the real cost of living in Portugal in 2022 as digital nomad
+Summary of the real cost of living in Portugal as a digital nomad

 Looks like the cost of living in Portugal was almost the same as in Spain.
 At the very beginning, we noticed that groceries and gasoline are more expensive – and these two things definitely translate into a higher final amount.
 Just keep in mind that we cannot compare it to 1:1 as the war in Ukraine changed a lot recently (especially the gasoline price).